Torus actions on rationally elliptic manifolds: Preliminaries

 \end{prop}

 The following lemma is well known, but a proof is provided for completeness.

-\begin{lem} Assume that a $k$-dimensional torus $T^k$ acts almost freely on a compact, simply connected topological space $X$ of cohomological dimension $n$.
-If $X$ is rationally elliptic, then the Borel construction $X_T$ is rationally elliptic and of cohomological dimension $n - k$. \end{lem}
+\begin{lem} Assume that a $k$-dimensional torus $T^k$ acts almost freely on a compact, simply connected topological space $X$ of formal dimension $n$.
+If $X$ is rationally elliptic, then the Borel construction $X_T$ is rationally elliptic and of formal dimension $n - k$. \end{lem}